 Understanding of what a fiduciary financial advisor is – past and present.

 A new client meeting five or ten years ago looked like this.
 I’d be so excited to share with them that I was a fiduciary.
-I’d explain that I was a true fiduciary and I would always put their interests first.
+I’d explain that I was a Real Fiduciary and I would always put their interests first.
 I would explain that very few financial advisors were fiduciaries and that most (90% or more) could give advice that wasn’t in their best interest.
 I would then sit back and wait for them to have an epiphany that working with a fiduciary financial advisor was superior to working with a non-fiduciary.
 Often though, the aha moment never came.
 My enthusiasm for all things fiduciary usually fell flat.
 Why?

 Ten years ago, and even just five years ago, most people had never heard of “fiduciary financial advisor”.
-They assumed (I would have to if I wasn’t in the field!) that all financial advisors would, of course, have to provide financial advice that was in the best interest of the client.
+They assumed (I would have also if I wasn’t in the field!) that all financial advisors would, of course, have to provide financial advice that was in the best interest of the client.
 There wasn’t enough public education or discussion about how the industry really worked, so I think sometimes prospective clients were skeptical of what I was saying.
 I could see it in their faces – “Am I to believe that I can hire an advisor and that they can give me advice that is not in my best interests?”

 Fast forward to today and everything has changed.
 Now, often one of the first questions I get from a prospective client is if I am a fiduciary.
 It is amazing!
 The public has a much greater understanding of what a fiduciary is and why it makes sense to work with an advisor that always has to put their interests first and foremost.
 The days of touting the benefits of working with a fiduciary and getting a blank stare back are gone.
 However, there is still work to be done.
-There is a difference between a fiduciary and what I call a “true fiduciary.”
+There is a difference between a fiduciary and what I call a “Real Fiduciary.”

 What’s the difference between being a part-time and full-time fiduciary?